BitEU/FENDER/readme.md

 * 🚗 Multi-manufacturer support with modular decoder architecture
 * 📍 Extracts latitude, longitude, and timestamps
-* 📊 Exports data to XLSX, CSV, JSON, geoJSON, and KML formats for analysis
+* 📊 Exports data to XLSX, JSON, and KML formats for analysis
 * 🖱️ Drag-and-drop file support
 * 💻 Both GUI and command-line interfaces
 * 🔌 Plugin architecture for easy decoder additions